ahermanto47/nodejs-express-exercise/README.md

 # nodejs-express-exercise

-> Run a nodejs api using express library, openapi (with **swagger-jsdoc**), jsonwebtoken, redis, and mongodb in minikube.
+> Run an employee api using nodejs, express, openapi (with **swagger-jsdoc**), jsonwebtoken, redis, and mongodb in minikube.
 This could be part of **MERN** stack (Mongo, Express, React, and Nodejs).
 See below for highlevel collaboration diagram;

 <p align="center"><img src="images/Components-Collaborations.PNG" alt="Components Collaborations Image"/></p>